azadbolour/eagerwords.com/README.md

 Version 0.9.9 - RC4.

+As of November 12, 2020, this repo is not expected to continue to be actively maintained.
+Further work on the eargerwords.com online application will proceed as a separate effort with an eye towards a commercial offering.
+And for business reasons, the main IP of that work must remain private.

 ## The Game

 Eagerwords is a board game in the same genre as other well-known crossword games: